zachlp2016/little_shop/extensions.md

 ---

+## Merchant Statistics as Charts

+#### General Goals

+Convert statistics blocks on the application to visual charts using charting JavaScript libraries like D3, C3 or Google Charts, or find a Ruby gem that can assist.

+#### Completion Criteria

+1. Merchant dashboard page:
+  - new: line graph or bar chart of total revenue by month for up to 12 months
+  - existing: pie chart of the percentage of total inventory sold
+  - existing: pie chart for top 3 states and top 3 cities
+1. Merchant index page:
+  - pie chart showing total sales on the whole site; merchants who are part of "completed" orders are shown on the pie chart
+1. Use your discretion to add any additional charts where you see statistics on the site.

+#### Implementation Guidelines

+1. Feature testing charts is extremely hard; do your best to detect that a chart is present
+1. Model testing will be extremely important to ensure data is coming back correctly
+1. If you are also completing any other extension story which includes stats, try to implement some of that work in charts/graphs as well

+#### Mod 2 Learning Goals reflected:

+- Database relationships and migrations
+- ActiveRecord
+- Software Testing
+- HTML/CSS layout and styling

+---

-## Merchant To-Do List (counts as 1 extension point)
+## Merchant To-Do List

+#### General Goals

+Merchant dashboards will display a to-do list of tasks that need their attention.

+#### Completion Criteria

-Merchants who visit their dashboard should see a list of "to-do" tasks such as:
-- fixing items which are using a placeholder image
+1. Merchants should be shown a list of items which are using a placeholder image and encouraged to find an appropriate image instead; each item is a link to that item's edit form.
-  - each of these items will appear on the dashboard page with a link going directly to that item's edit page where they can set a new image URL
-- a count of how many orders are unfulfilled and the revenue impact ("You have 5 unfulfilled orders worth $752.86")
+1. Merchants should see a statistic about unfulfilled items and the revenue impact. eg, "You have 5 unfulfilled orders worth $752.86"
+1. Next to each order on their dashboard, Merchants should see a warning if an item quantity on that order exceeds their current inventory count.
+1. If several orders exist for an item, and their summed quantity exceeds the Merchant's inventory for that item, a warning message is shown.

+#### Implementation Guidelines

+1. Make sure you are testing for all happy path and sad path scenarios.

 #### Mod 2 Learning Goals reflected: